 Microsoft has explained what’s actually going on under the hood here.
 When you reset your PC:

 - The PC boots into Windows RE, the Windows Recovery Environment

-- Windows RE erases and formats the Windows partitions before installing a fresh copy of Windows 8.
+- Windows RE erases and formats the Windows partitions before installing a fresh copy of Windows 8 or 10.